rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/modules-explained-mjs-cjs/+page.md

 ## Introduction

-If you've ever worked with JavaScript modules, you may have encountered cases where some `import` or `require` statements don't work as expected.
+If you've ever worked with JavaScript modules, you may have encountered cases where `import` or `require` statements don't work as expected.
 You might have also seen files with `.mjs` or `.cjs` extensions and wondered why they exist.

-In this article, we'll break down the difference between **ES Modules (ESM)** and **CommonJS (CJS)**, why these file extensions matter, and how to navigate module systems in modern JavaScript projects.
+In this article, we'll break down the differences between **ES Modules (ESM)** and **CommonJS (CJS)**, why these file extensions matter, and how to navigate module systems in modern JavaScript projects.

 ---